alovajs/alovajs.github.io/docs/tutorial/02-getting-started/09-openapi-integration.md

 ## Plugins

-To simplify the logic of modifying generated data, alova's devtool also supports configuring `plugin`.
+To simplify the logic of modifying generated data, alova's devtool also supports configuring `plugins`.
 Currently, the following preset plugins are available:

 1. **[rename](/resource/devtool-plugins/rename)**: Renames API call functions and parameter names, supporting camelCase and snake_case, as well as custom modifications.
 2. **[tagModifier](/resource/devtool-plugins/tag-modifier)**: Modifies the tag names of APIs.